Metro Exodus: Gameplay

 Unlike previous games in the series, Metro Exodus features large, open levels that can be freely explored by players.

 Like earlier games in the series, Metro Exodus is a first-person shooter.
 The player controls player-character Artyom, who must leave the tunnels of Moscow and travel across the post-apocalyptic wasteland of the former Russian Federation and Republic of Kazakhstan while fighting against mutated creatures and hostile humans.
 The game occurs in one in-game year; environments change along with the seasons as the story progresses.
 Like earlier Metro games, Metro Exodus includes linear missions and introduces several large, open spaces for players to explore.
-Using binoculars, players can identify points of interest in the game's map.
-Players can find collectible items such as diary entries and postcards.
+A locomotive named the Aurora serves as the game's hub area, where players can converse with other non-playable characters.
+Using binoculars, players can identify points of interest in each of the game's map.
 Some areas are severely irradiated and a gas mask must be worn due to toxic air.
 Each gas filter lasts one minute each, and these must be replaced provided the player has more in reserve.
 Players must wipe off dirt and blood splatter that collect on the gas mask, which may crack if it is damaged, and players must temporarily repair it using duct tape.
 The game features a minimalist head-up display (HUD); information is usually displayed to the player through tangible objects.
-For instance, a timer on Artyom's wristwatch shows how long until the current filter expires.
+For instance, a timer on Artyom's wristwatch shows how long until the current filter expires; flashlight will flicker if it is running low on battery.
 A compass that displays the direction of their objectives can be attached to the wristwatch.